jupyter/papyri/Readme.md

 ## Installation (not fully functional):

-Some functionality are not yet available when installing from PyPI, For now you need a dev-install to access all features.
+Some functionality are not yet available when installing from PyPI, For now you need a dev-install (see next section) to access all features.

+You'll need Python 3.8 or newer, otherwise pip will tell you it can't find any matching distribution.

 Pip install from Pypi:

 ```bash
 $ pip install papyri